Late Game Progression Guide

 Late-game in Arc Raiders is not defined by a specific level or time played -- it is defined by access to Tier III equipment, full perk loadouts, and the ability to compete in any raid zone regardless of conditions or enemy composition.

 Reaching late-game does not mean the game becomes easier.
 It means the stakes are higher, the enemies are more dangerous, and the players you encounter are equally well-equipped.
+The challenge scales with your progression.

 The transition from mid-game to late-game is the most difficult phase for most players.
 Early-game and mid-game strategies stop working, new threat profiles emerge, and the economic pressure of maintaining top-tier gear is constant.